-Leader in the heating, ventilation, air conditioning and refrigeration sectors for over 60 years, The Master Group is the largest independent distributor in Eastern Canada.
-The company employs close to 580 dynamic and devoted individuals who serve the HVAC-R industry from over 25 branches and 3 distribution centres spanning the Greater Toronto Area eastward to the Maritimes.
+A leader in the heating, ventilation, air conditioning and refrigeration sectors for over 65 years, The Master Group is the largest independent HVAC-R distributor in the Canada.
+The company employs up to 1,000 dynamic and devoted individuals who serve the industry at nearly 50 branches and 4 distribution centres spanning from coast to coast.

 The origins of the Master Group go back to 1952, with the creation of Master Refrigeration Supplies to take advantage of the rapid pace of industrial development in Montreal.
 Under the leadership of owner Guy Forget, the company quickly gains prominence in the refrigeration market.
 After opening branches in Quebec City and Ottawa in the 1960s, it enters into an exclusive agreement with one of its key suppliers.
 This partnership with York marks a turning point in the company’s history.

-The trend towards modernisation, the surge in the number of shopping centres and concerns arising from the energy crisis of the 1970s present tremendous opportunities for the sale of energy-efficient products such as the York heat pumps and other specialised equipment.
+The trend towards modernization, the surge in the number of shopping centres and concerns arising from the energy crisis of the 1970s present tremendous opportunities for the sale of energy-efficient products such as York heat pumps and other specialized equipment.
 To accommodate its growth, the company opens a third branch in Laval.

 Master manages to brook the recession of the early 1980s, to increase its share of the air-conditioning market to over 50%.
 With the opening of branches in Dartmouth, Nova Scotia, and Moncton, New-Brunswick, the company’s reputation extends to all of Eastern Canada.
 Operating under a new name, the Master Group, is now a major player in the field of building mechanicals.

-The year 2006 brings changes to Master’s ownership and management structure: Louis St-Laurent becomes president, Michel Ringuet, CEO and Alain Fournier, vice-president of sales.
+The year 2006 brings changes to Master’s ownership and management structure: Louis St-Laurent becomes president, Michel Ringuet, CEO and Alain Fournier, sales vice-president.
 Mindful of the challenges facing the industry, the three shareholders decide in 2008 to form a six-member management committee with the mandate to strengthen the company’s operations, increase efficiency, improve controls and enhance the support given to the various departments.